Beat the breakout! 8 ways to banish teen maskne

 2/Clean your mask every day

 Clean mask equals clean face so it’s got to be either a freshly laundered one or a clean disposable.
-Use a 40c wash and if you are sensitive to washing powder just use the one that’s suitable for you.
+Use a 40c wash and if they’re sensitive to washing powder just use the one that’s suitable for them.

 3/Ditch the make up